operator-framework/operator-sdk/doc/proposals/scorecard-custom-tests-2.md

 - I am as an Operator developer, would like to be able to create tests using the same Assert syntax adopted by [Kuttl](https://github.com/kudobuilder/kuttl) and check its results aggregated within scorecard results.

 **Implementation Notes**

 The Scorecard would support the creation of a Kuttl test image and the execute tests via Kuttl, however, it would be transparent for users since its results will be integrated into scorecard results.

 ## Design Details

+### Glossary

+ * test image - this is a container image built by end-users to contain a custom test implementation
+ * bundle image - this is the OLM bundle image that contains the operator manifests for a given operator and is part of OLM already
+ * test pod - this is a Pod manifest that executes the custom test image and includes labels that the scorecard can filter upon, the scorecard would execute tests as Pods and aggregate results from the Pod logs

 ### Custom Test Definition